Lines of Convergence

 The Great American Mammal Jamboree tells the mythical story of how the animal mammals mysteriously acquire the cloak of invisibility (to Man) and gather at a mystical sanctuary, also invisible to Man.
-Here they establish a new code of ethics for living.
-They strengthen their camaraderie by participating in Mammal Olympics.
-Over time they learn the true meaning of trust and faith, of sacrifice, and love and understanding.
+Here they establish a new code of ethics for living and strengthen their camaraderie by participating in Mammal Olympics.
+Over time, they learn the true meaning of trust and faith, sacrifice, and of love and understanding.

 The Great American Mammal Jamboree is a teaching book, and it provides lots of mammal humor along the way and great animal character development.
 It contains over twenty original illustrations of Jamboree mammals at work or play.
 If you are an animal lover, chances are you will love this book.

 Killing Time in a Small Southern Town is the story of a 1959 murder/kidnapping of two black youths by two white teenagers.
 It takes place in the heated atmosphere of pre-integration massive resistance and examines the question of whether black people could get justice in the last days of a segregationist society.

 While Killing Time is historical fiction, it is largely based on the facts as they occurred in Charlottesville, Virginia, circa 1959.
 It follows a young Commonwealth’s Attorney, Jack Forester, on the political rise, who wants to bring justice to these young, black victims.
 At the same time, he is fearful that this same community might bring him down if they don’t like the justice he is fighting for.

 Killing Time examines the social layers of Charlottesville society and how they react to this White on Black crime.
 Jack Forester must determine how he can prosecute these two white hooligans in such a way that the black victims get justice while he protects his political future.